BradyBangasser/DAVECl/README.md

 but there is a very good chance it will.
 Start setup with the master node/nodes and then repeat from there.
 The simple usage is quite simple in nature and the steps are as follows:
-1. Edit the config file (config/config.txt) with the apropreate values for your clusters needs.
+1. Edit the config file (config/dave.conf) with the apropreate values for your clusters needs.

-2. Make a directory for each node (in config) and then copy config.txt into that directory.
+2. Make a directory for each node (in config) and then copy dave.conf into that directory.

     - Fill out the remaining variables in the config.txt for the individule